MLombardi96/location-based-survey-app/README.md

 # Location-Based-Survey-App
 A location-based survey app created for the UConn College of Agriculture.

-Created by Mitchell Lombardi and Jason West
+Created by Mitchell Lombardi and Jason West.
 ### Instructions:
 1. Install [Cocoapods](https://cocoapods.org/)
 2. Clone the repository